danielharrell/open-eyes-lect-2017-18/Open.md

 save in light of a power to keep certain things *out*, like corpses and suitors?
 The power, that is, to be closed?
-And even if this were also the power to be open, the exercise of it would seem to involve a choice that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness.
+And even if this were also the power to be open, the exercise of it would seem to involve a choice, in each case, that encompasses what we are open to, and in that sense encloses it, just as the parabola was enclosed in openness.
 This enclosure in the human case might be thought a boundary of recognition, that